MicrosoftDocs/mesh-docs/mesh/Create/make-your-environment-available-for-events/build-and-publish-your-environment.md

 1. Open the **Mesh Uploader**, on the menu bar, select **Mesh Toolkit** > **Environments**.

-1. On the **Update Environment** tab make sure you have the correct Environment and Scene selected than check the **Custom Thumbnails** field and choose the **Take from folder** option.
+1. On the **Update Environment** tab make sure you have the correct Environment and Scene selected.
+Then check the **Custom Thumbnails** field and choose the **Take from folder** option.
 The default folder is shown and you can either add your images to this folder or choose a different folder.

     ![A screenshot of Mesh Uploader in the Update Environment tab highlighting the Custom Thumbnails field with the Take from folder option selected and highlighting the button to choose a different folder](../../media/make-your-environment-available-for-events/010-thumbnail-from-folder.png)